BigFeyisayo/LITA_CAPSTONE_PROJECT_2/README.md

 ---
 ### Project Overview
 ---
-This project aims to analyze sales data to identify trends, patterns, and insights that can inform business decisions and drive growth.
-It focuses on analyzing specific sales data that includes such as sales transactions, customer demographics, product categories, regional sales performance, time-based sales trends.
-The goal is to provide actionable recommendations to improve sales performance, optimize marketing strategies, and enhance customer engagement.

 ### Data Sources
 ---
-The primary source of data used here is LITA Capstone Dataset.xlsx. which contains two worksheets; the sales data and the customer data.
+The primary source of data used here is LITA Capstone Dataset.xlsx.

 ### Tools & Technologies
 ---